brainhublab/agrobot-api/agrobot_api/README.md

 ## 🔨 Install
-<p>When agrobot_api container run for first time may need to migrate db handly.
-Also need to extend the database with TimescaleDB </p>
+<p>When agrobot api container run for first time you may need to migrate db handly.
+Also you will need to extend the database with TimescaleDB </p>

 0. Migrate DB tables:
       - Enter api container: